1992–93 Denver Nuggets season: Regular season

-During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Jackson participated in the NBA Slam Dunk Contest.
-Following the season, Jackson would change his name to Mahmoud Abdul-Rauf after converting to Islam two years ago, and Todd Lichti and Anthony Cook, who missed the entire regular season due to a knee injury, were both traded to the Orlando Magic.
+Aftermath

-This was also the final season the Nuggets wore their "rainbow skyline" uniforms.
+Following the season, Jackson would change his name to Mahmoud Abdul-Rauf after converting to Islam two years ago, while Todd Lichti and Anthony Cook, who missed the entire regular season due to a knee injury, were both traded to the Orlando Magic, and Scott Hastings retired.
+This was also the final season in which the Nuggets wore their "rainbow skyline" uniforms until the 2018–19 season.